DX Code of Conduct

 DX News

 8R, GUYANA.
-Aldir, PY1SAD will be active again as 8R1TM from Georgetown, Guyana from January 1st to February 8th.
-He will operate CW, SSB and digital modes on all bands and via satellite.
-QSL via LoTW, eQSL, QRZ Logbook, or direct via PY1SAD.
+Aldir, PY1SAD will be active again as 8R1TM from Georgetown, Guyana from March 11th to April 26th.
+He will operate CW, SSB and digital modes on the HF bands and via satellite.
+QSL via LoTW, eQSL, QRZ Logbook, or direct to PY1SAD.

 C5, THE GAMBIA.
 Przemo, SP3PS is QRV as C5SP until mid-March.
 Activity is on 20 to 10 meters using SSB and FT8.
 QSL to SP3PS.